Telephone: (229) 226-1344

 • Transactional (Buy/Sell)

-Mark was born in Pensacola, Florida, and has spent his childhood in Pensacola and Atlanta, Georgia.
+Mark was born in Pensacola, Florida, and spent his childhood in Pensacola and Atlanta.
 After receiving the Presidential Scholarship, Mark attended Berry College and earned a degree in English with a double minor in economics and political science.
 His name regularly appeared on the Dean’s List, and he was a member of several academic societies including Omicron Delta Kappa (ODK), as well as the national English honor society and the national political science honor society.
 While a student, he managed a 25 person, student newspaper staff, and while editor-in-chief, the newspaper received the highest award from the Georgia College Newspaper Association.
 While in college, Mark began preparations for his legal career by working for the law firm of Boling, Rice & Bettis in Cumming, Georgia and the Florida District Attorney’s Office in DeFuniak Springs, Florida.
 He considers both of these experiences invaluable for shaping his legal mind and beginning good business habits.

 Immediately following his graduation from college, Mark began his legal studies at top-ranked Washington and Lee University School of Law.
 Founded in 1749, W&L is the sixth oldest institution of higher learning in the United States, and it is the only school named for George Washington for which he supported financially.
 Following the American Civil War, General Robert E. Lee assumed the presidency of the small liberal arts college (then known as Washington College) and worked to make the school thrive.
 He attached a local law school to the college, and, following Lee’s death the school was renamed to honor him.
 The law school remains one of the best in the country, and Mark studied under some of the finest legal minds in the profession.
 While there, his classmates elected him to serve as their class representative to the Executive Committee, a university-wide committee of 13 students who are responsible for all aspects of student government and the honor council.
 In addition, Mark was a member of the Student Bar Association, and Phi Delta Phi, a legal fraternity.
 As a part-time job during school, Mark was a research assistant for a professor researching the limits of the Freedom of Information Act.
 He also volunteered at the Reeves Center, a museum on-campus concentrating in Chinese export porcelain.
 Although he had several successful law school internships, Mark remembers his time at Taylor, Moseley and Joyner (now Moseley, Warren, Prichard & Parrish) in Jacksonville, Florida vary fondly as he tackled maritime and international law issues.

-Following law school, Mark accepted a job at a small, boutique law firm in Atlanta where he began to build his own client base, hone his legal skills, and improve his business skills.
+Following law school, Mark accepted a job at a small, boutique law firm in Atlanta where he began to build his own client base, hone his legal skills, and increase his business skills.
 In 1994, when Georgia’s lien laws began to change, Mark took the initiative and began a service sending Notices to Owner’s on behalf of his clients.
 As a result, several Fortune 500 firms began to use his services, and in 1998, Mark opened his own firm.
 Although he did not do any advertising, clients continued to seek his services.

 In 2007, Mark took a sabbatical from work.
 During this time he and his wife lived in France and began working on some personal writing projects.
 Upon his return to work, he felt a renewed enthusiasm for his career and clients and began focusing his energies on client development.
 Under his leadership, he moved the firm away from paper files, and using an off-site server, was able to increase the efficiency of the firm.
 His current project includes taking the firm “virtual”, offering a la carte legal services, and improving efficiency in order to improve legal services while lowering costs to his clients.